troyfigiel/monorepo/README.md

 **Important**
 Currently I have a single lock file.
 If I update this lock file, I might end up breaking a configuration that I do not immediately test with my deploy.
 Instead I should have a flake and a lock file in each module (each host, each home, etc.) and a main flake file which triggers my deploys from the root of the repository.
 This does make updates more complicated, because I will have to update all flakes simultaneously, but this can be easily fixed by using a Makefile.

-Additionally, to share configs between different hosts, would it be better to create and use a home-manager or NixOS module instead of a config in a `shared/` or so?

 More notes:
-1. Would it be better to move back to home-manager as a NixOS module instead?
-I would rather use a VM than home-manager, since I have quite often had difficulties with Nix on other OSes.
-I do not see myself using home-manager standalone.
 2. I want a given host to have a lock file that I am sure works.
 I do not want to be in a situation where I have updated my lockfile but did not check a certain host and now some packages broke.
 Instead, I would prefer to let Nix do automatic updates.
-3. The second point also implies it does not make sense to have a flake for a home: It could be possible that due to the host having different hardware or settings, a home works correctly on one host and malfunctions on another.
-Hence strenghtening my first point, that I should use home-manager as a NixOS module.
 4. This means I do not need to deploy homes separately and I do not need to use deploy-rs necessarily.
 Maybe I could use terraform-nixos or something like morph?
 5. I would have different flakes for each host, each virtual machine, infrastructure, website / org, my overlay
 6. I should start by creating flakes for my website and overlay which have an overlay output.